YorkJong/pyLangConvert/langconv/langconv.rst

 Introduction
 ============

-The purpose of this tool generating language relative files from an Excel dictionary file and an unicode character List file.
+The purpose of this tool is for generating multi-language relative files.
+With an Excel dictionary file, it can enumerate language IDs and message IDs with the format of C header files.
+With an additional character list file, it can help us indexing characters and packing messages.

 Usage
 =====